RedisLabs/redislabs-docs/content/rs/concepts/high-availability/replication.md

 - [Rack/Zone
 Awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}) - When rack-zone awareness is used additional logic ensures that master and slave shards never share the same rack, thus ensuring availability even under loss of an entire rack.
 - [High Availability for Slave Shards]({{< relref "/rs/administering/database-operations/slave-ha.md" >}}) - When high availability
-for slave shards is used, the slave shard is automatically migrated on master shard failure to maintain high availability.
+for slave shards is used, the slave shard is automatically migrated on node failover to maintain high availability.

 **Note**: Enabling replication has implications for the total database size, as explained in [Database memory